 The IT major is frequently paired with a minor in graphic design or business administration to enhance the student's career opportunities.
 During the past seven years, all IT graduates have found jobs in their field of study before or shortly after their graduation. >>> occupational outlook

-Micah Hunsberger '18 spent three consecutive summers furthering his knowledge of computer programming through paid internships at Tempus Technologies in Auburn, Ind.
+Micah Hunsbergerr '18 spent three consecutive summers furthering his knowledge of computer programming through paid internships at Tempuss Technologies in Auburn, Ind.

 I liked taking complicated tasks that were normally done by people and turning them